Close Menu

 Buying or selling a home is one of most people’s biggest financial decisions.
 The process is often detailed, complex, and filled with industry-specific jargon that can confuse first-time buyers or even experienced sellers.
 One term that usually raises questions is “Under Offer.”

-If you’ve ever scrolled through property listings or spoken to an estate agent, you’ve likely come across this status.
+If you’ve ever scrolled through property listings or spoken to an real estate agent, you’ve likely come across this status.
 But what does “Under Offer” mean on a house sale, and how does it affect buyers and sellers?
 This comprehensive guide will break the concept down, explore its implications, and give you actionable tips to navigate this phase confidently.

 Table of Contents